-A: The Campus Counseling Center in a confidential setting provides university students with individual and group assistance in adapting to stressful situations while attending DSU.
-Examples such as adjusting to the university environment, COVID 19 stressors, relationship issues with roommate, professors, parents, significant other, choosing a vocation, selecting a major, and solving personal, social, and educational difficulties are common reasons students utilize counseling.
+A: Counseling Services in a confidential setting provides university students, faculty and staff with individual and group assistance in adapting to stressful situations while attending and working at DSU.
+Examples such as adjusting to the university environment, COVID 19 stressors, relationship issues with roommate, professors, parents, significant other, choosing a vocation, selecting a major, and solving personal, social, and educational difficulties are common reasons to utilize counseling.

 A: All members of the Delta State University community (students, faculty, and staff) are eligible to use our services.